ChaudhryAsad/Game_Project_C-/README.md

   <p align="center"><img src="./Project_Snake/images/mouse.png"></p>

-  * The last one is a mouse the favourite of the snake and it give you 4 points and only appears (5%).
+  * The last one is a mouse the favourite food of the snake and it give you 4 points and only appears (5%).

   **Note:**
 Snake only get bigger with +1 and there is a limit how big the snake can get.